cristian-aldea/starlog/content/posts/2022/lessons-from-voteit.md

 draft: false
 ---

 [VoteIt](https://voteit.cristianaldea.com) is a voting app I made.
-It's not a new concept, but I wanted to make a few features would bring a lot of value:
+It's not a new concept, but I had ideas for a few features that I thought would bring a lot of value:

 - You don't need to sign up
 - You don't get bombarded with ads